 The Company believes that excellence in occupational health and safety performance is a critical part of developing a successful mining operation and mining company.
 The belief is reflected in the continuing focus of management, employees and contractors on this critical area.
-The Company is pleased to report that during 2019 there were no Lost Time Injuries ("LTI") reported on the mine by employees or contractors and by the end of Q2 2019, the operation had achieved 1,123 LTI free days.
+The Company is pleased to report that during 2019 there were no Lost Time Injuries ("LTI") reported on the mine by employees or contractors and by the end of O3 2019, the operation had achieved 1,215 LTI free days.

-Results of Operations for the six months ended June 30, 2019 as compared to June 30, 2018
+Results of Operations for the nine months ended September 30, 2019 as compared to September 30, 2018

-During the six months ended June 30, 2019, the Company had income of \$10,388,872 (2018 - \$7,388,666).
+During the nine months ended September 30, 2019, the Company had income of \$9,999,733 (2018 - \$5,557,294).
 Significant items making up the income, and changes from prior periods, are as follows:

-Revenue of \$47,287,543 (2018 - \$22,260,228) from the sale of gold concentrate in Papua New Guinea.
+Revenue of \$68,276,579 (2018 - \$31,650,309) from the sale of gold concentrate in Papua New Guinea.
 The increase in revenue largely attributed to increased production in 2019, as well as the fact the Company declared commercial production February 1, 2018 resulting in January 2018 production recorded as preproduction revenue in property, plant and equipment.
+At September 30, 2019, the total number of gold ounces in inventory increased by 2,854 to 4,277 (2018 - 1,423) due to a breakdown of the crane used to load concentrate containers for transportation.
+This buildup in gold concentrate inventory resulted in lower realized revenue figures for the nine months ending September 30, 2019 and will be realized as sales during the period ending December 31, 2019.

-Cost of sales of \$21,830,784 (2018 - \$11,047,794) consisting of mining, processing, mine technical services, maintenance, finance and admin at site, operational health and safety, depreciation and net smelter royalties.
+Cost of sales of \$34,069,682 (2018 - \$18,480,336) consisting of mining, processing, mine technical services, maintenance, finance and admin at site, operational health and safety, depreciation and net smelter royalties.

-Gross profit of \$25,456,759 (2018 - \$11,212,434), which is calculated subtracting cost of sales from revenue.
+Gross profit of \$34,206,897 (2018 - \$13,169,973), which is calculated subtracting cost of sales from revenue.

-Exploration and evaluation expenditures of \$2,561,789 (2018 - \$394,063) related to drilling, assaying, trenching, surveying and other related expenditures on the Company's exploration licenses.
+Exploration and evaluation expenditures of \$5,321,457 (2018 - \$1,233,373) related to drilling, assaying, trenching, surveying and other related expenditures on the Company's exploration licenses.
 The increase compared to the comparative period is related to the increased exploration activity at site as the Company completed numerous diamond drill holes at Kora North as well as increased exploration activities on the Blue Lake, Yompossa (Yanabo) and Irumafimpa/Kokomo prospects.